 My clinical experience has also been gained within the university sector working with students and staff members on broad and wide ranging issues.
 I currently work at the University of Cambridge alongside my private practice.

-I am registered with the British Psychoanalytic Council and a Registered and Accredited member of the British Association for Counselling & Psychotherapy (BACP).
-My clinical work is supervised by experienced senior psychotherapists meeting BACP requirements.
+I am registered with the British Psychoanalytic Council (BPC) and a Registered and Accredited member of the British Association for Counselling & Psychotherapy (BACP).
+My clinical work is supervised by experienced senior psychotherapists meeting BPC and BACP requirements.